Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 Nutrition

-If you are running in heat and humidity or if you’re just a person who sweats a lot no matter what, you’re going to need to intentionally replenish your electrolytes.
+If you are running in heat and humidity. or if you’re just a person who sweats a lot no matter what, intentionally replenish your electrolytes.
+Now is the time to start testing out what sports drinks work for you.
+The best electrolytes for runners have sugar (yes really!) and sodium.

 Meal and Snack Ideas